nanashi18/ProgrammingAssignment4/CodeBook.md

 According to the requirement, only the measurements on the mean and standard deviation for each measurement are remained in the tidy data set.
 Here, my implementation choice is to keep measurements having strings "mean()" or "std()".
 Other measurements containing "mean" such as "fBodyBodyGyroJerkMag-meanFreq()" or "gravityMean" are not considered.

+The acceleration signal from the smartphone accelerometer  (variables with *"Acc"*)  in standard gravity units 'g'.
+For the angular velocity vector measured by the gyroscope (variables with *"Gyro"*), the units are radians/second.
+Magnitude of three-dimensional signals (variables with *"Mag"*) were calculated using the Euclidean norm.

+All measurement data have been normalized so their value is bounded in the interval [-1,1].

 Explanation of variables are listed below.
-Note that variables starting with "timeDom" indicates that they are computed from the time domain while variables starting with "freqDom" indicates that they are computed from the frequency domain:
+Note that variables starting with *"timeDom"* indicates that they are computed from the time domain while variables starting with *"freqDom"* indicates that they are computed from the frequency domain:

 * Average body acceleration  (in X and Y and Z direction):

-timeDomBodyAccMeanX, timeDomBodyAccMeanY, timeDomBodyAccMeanZ
+- timeDomBodyAccMeanX, timeDomBodyAccMeanY, timeDomBodyAccMeanZ

-freqDomBodyAccMeanX,freqDomBodyAccMeanY, freqDomBodyAccMeanZ
+- freqDomBodyAccMeanX,freqDomBodyAccMeanY, freqDomBodyAccMeanZ

 * Standard deviation of  body acceleration :

-timeDomBodyAccStdX, timeDomBodyAccStdY, timeDomBodyAccStdZ
+- timeDomBodyAccStdX, timeDomBodyAccStdY, timeDomBodyAccStdZ

-freqDomBodyAccStdX, freqDomBodyAccStdY, freqDomBodyAccStdZ
+- freqDomBodyAccStdX, freqDomBodyAccStdY, freqDomBodyAccStdZ

 * Average gravitty acceleration :